 Once you clean up your site, submit a reconsideration request.
 Google will examine your site again and, if it looks good, lift the penalty.

 Google's Gary Illyes explains how the Penguin algorithm works now that it’s a real-time component of the core ranking algorithm.

 "How can you prepare for the future of SEO?"
 Bruce Clay addressed this question at a search conference, and his response was fortunately captured on video.

 His advice — In the short term, monitor and get rid of "junk links."
 Long term, reinforce your subject relevance through proper site structure.
 These strategies help you avoid Google Penguin penalties and other "disasters."

-Building on the important topic of avoiding Google penalties, the next step in the SEO tutorial shows you how to monitor your backlinks and remove unwanted links that could sink your SEO ship if a Penguin penalty occurs.
+Building on the important topic of avoiding Google penalties, the next step in the SEO tutorial shows you how to monitor your backlinks and remove unwanted links that could sink your SEO ship if a link penalty occurs.